Daihatsu recalls record 892,000 vehicles over engine glitch

-TOKYO, Sept 11 (Reuters) - Daihatsu Motor Co said it is recalling a record 892,000 vehicles, mostly in Japan, over an engine sensor glitch.
+TOKYO (Reuters) - Daihatsu Motor Co 7262.T said it is recalling a record 892,000 vehicles, mostly in Japan, over an engine sensor glitch.

 The sensor could break because a coil inside is not durable enough and the engine could stop when the car is running or may not start at all, the carmaker said in a statement filed to Japan’s transport ministry.